nvignola/kuracado/README.md

 npm run setup
 ```

-See [Twilio Account Settings](#kuracado-settings) to locate the necessary environment variables.
+See [Kuracado Settings](#kuracado-settings) to locate the necessary environment variables.

 1. Run the application